apache/airflow/contribute/CONTRIBUTE-DOCS.rst

 - Images or screenshots that help provide users context
 - New tutorials

 Anything that makes Airflow easier to use and understand is welcome.
+For specific ideas, browse `open documentation issues <https://github.com/apache/airflow/issues?q=is%3Aopen+is%3Aissue+label%3Akind%3Adocumentation>`_ in GitHub.

 Before you Begin
 -----------------